Signed pictures & Autographs

 Magic Hands - Signed Posters

-full colour postes were produced by the Magic Hands Studio in Germany.
+beautiful full colour postes were produced by the Magic Hands Studio in Germany.

 A great addition to any magic studio, with some very beautiful and magical images.
 From a private collection.

 Each Magic Hands Poster is approx 11 by 17 inches